nixis-de/tls-rpt-monitor/README.md

-# tls-rpt-monitor
+# tls-rpt-dmarc-monitor

-> Simple.
-Stupid.
-TLS Report monitoring.
+> TLS and DMARC reporting/monitoring back-end.

 Find out when something goes wrong.
 Don't find out when it doesn't.
 Simple.